dennybritz/booknotes/sapiens.md

 ## The Scent of Money

-‘Because I and my companions suffer from a disease of the heart which can be cured only with gold.’1
+‘Because I and my companions suffer from a disease of the heart which can be cured only with gold.’

 A piece of meat given for free would carry with it the assumption of reciprocity – say, free medical assistance.